Clinical UM Guideline

 |0CTPXZZ||Resection of tonsils, external approach|

-Tonsillectomy is one of the most common surgical procedures in the United States, with more than 530,000 procedures performed annually in children younger than 15 years.
+Tonsillectomy is one of the most common surgical procedures in the United States, with more than 530,000 procedures performed annually in children younger than 15 years of age.
 Tonsillectomy is defined as a surgical procedure performed with or without adenoidectomy that completely removes the tonsil including its capsule by dissecting the peritonsillar space between the tonsil capsule and the muscular wall.
-Depending on the context in which it is used, it may indicate tonsillectomy with adenoidectomy, especially in relation to sleep disordered breathing (SDB).
+Depending on the context in which it is used, it may indicate tonsillectomy with adenoidectomy, especially in relation to sleep-disordered breathing (SDB).
 Indications for surgery include recurrent throat infections and SDB, both of which can substantially affect child health status and quality of life.
 Although there are benefits of tonsillectomy, complications of surgery may include throat pain, postoperative nausea and vomiting, delayed feeding, voice changes, hemorrhage, and rarely death.

 The American Academy of Otolaryngology - Head and Neck Surgery (AAO-HNS) has a clinical practice guideline addressing the use of tonsillectomy in children (Baugh, 2011).
 In this guideline, they recommend the following: